ye-tambatra/ye-tambatra/README.md

 ## [🎵 Lyrics Finder Application](https://lyrics-finder-tambatra.vercel.app/)

-      A web application built with Next.js that revolutionizes the way you find and save your favorite song lyrics.
+      A web application built with React that revolutionizes the way you find and save your favorite song lyrics.

       🎵 Features:
       - Search: Quickly search for lyricssong title..